 She started off with a piece that she admitted she considered more an “angry rant” than a poem, and it was directly aimed at President Trump (or as she initially referred to him, “He Who Shall Not Be Named.”).
 Practically yelling into her microphone, Stacyann ran through a list of grievances she had with Trump’s “poli-tricks”, from sexualizing his daughter to deporting Mexican families, and including some fairly comically grotesque imagery, such as likening Trump’s face to an asshole that can’t even hold all his bullshit in.

 It was certainly a rallying cry of a first piece, but her subsequent poems were just as potent.
 Her next piece was a modernized take on Gil Scott Heron’s ‘The Revolution Will Not Be Televised’, where she updated the lyrics to include references to reality television, and advertising.
 After that she did a heartfelt piece about violence towards women, that was dedicated to her daughter.
 The work had several powerful lines to it such as “abortions prevent infected mysogny” and “Am I feminist, or a womanist?”.
 She then directed her words to the younger people in the audience, telling them that they’re still at the beginning of their lives and need not fret about lack of sex or experience.
 “If your 20 then you still have 70 years to go.
 So what happens if you have all the sex and experience right now?
 You’ll just be looking at your pubes grey for the next 70 years.”
-A singular and truthful message from a very passionate artist, that seems to truly under what being female really means.
+A singular and truthful message from a very passionate artist, that seems to truly understand what being female really means.

 The next poet to take the stage was Sarah Kay, a native New Yorker.
 At 29, Sarah was certainly the youngest reader of the evening, but her credentials are still substantial as she is a founder and co-director of poetry collective Project V.O.I.C.E., and had performed at the TED conference in Long Beach, California in 2011, shortly after she had graduated from college.